-Masters of Environmental Education Programs in Alabama
+Masters in Environmental Education in Alabama

 Environmental educators differ from K-12 teachers in that their focus tends to be strictly on ecological concerns, and factors that affect and are affected by the environment.
-Depending on a student’s level of interest in either the scientific aspect of the field or the educational one, there are a variety of possible applications for a masters degree in environmental education.
+Depending on a student’s level of interest in either the scientific aspect of the field or the educational one, there are a variety of possible applications for a masters degree in environmental education in Alabama.

-Those who share an equal passion for the environment and teaching will be happy to know that a graduate degree in environmental education may be a great way to get a head start on a desired career.
-This field blends scientific investigation, knowledge of ecology, the environment and its various ecosystems, and teaching.
+Those who share an equal passion for the environment and teaching may be happy to know that a graduate degree program in environmental education may be a great way to get a head start on a desired career.
+This field blends scientific investigation, knowledge of ecology, the environment, and its various ecosystems, and teaching.

-The unique blend of scientific specialization and educational focus of the environmental education field means that students who pursue a degree will be exposed to a mixture of courses in terms of content and objective.
+The unique blend of scientific specialization and educational focus of the environmental education field, means that students who pursue a degree will be exposed to a mixture of courses in terms of content and objective.
 The focus on environmental science means that a background in life sciences such as biology and chemistry may be an asset, though may not necessarily be required.
 With education being an integral part of the degree, students can also expect a humanities-focused approach, including courses on topics such as curriculum development.